Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 ### Last words:

 You may report any rule breaking situation and the infractors will be sanctioned properly.
-You may notify staff and/or the moderation team by opening a ticket with the `/tickets open` command.
+You may notify staff and/or the moderation team by pinging them.
+A ticketing system will be implemented later.
 **Respect the privacy of others.**

 # You may not attempt to bypass or find loopholes to the aforementioned rules.